Austinsmom/ansible-django-fedora/README.md

-ansible-django-stack
+ansible-django-fedora
 ====================

-Ansible Playbook designed for environments running a Django app.
-It installs and configures these applications that are commonly used in production Django deployments:
+Ansible Playbook to provision RHEL or fedora servers to run a Django app.
+It installs and configures:
 - Nginx
 - Gunicorn
 - PostgreSQL